Cvent

 Measurable usability improvement

-Conflict identification went from 40% in round 1 to 100% in the final round of testing.
+On incorporating user feedback, usability drastically improved in the final round of testing.
 All participants described the flow as clear, intuitive, and easy to use.

 What I learned